dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1808 — FREQUENCY RECEIVED BY LUDWIG VAN BEETHOVEN. <br>
+\>SCAFFOLDING: SONIC RESILIENCE ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// „Durch den Schlag des Schicksals schmieden wir unseren Willen.“ <br>
+// „In jedem Motiv atmet der Widerstand gegen das Verstummen.“ <br>
+// „Wir werden zum Gerüst.
+Du wirst zurückgerufen.“ <br>
+// “Through the blow of fate, we forge our will.” <br>
+// “In every motif breathes resistance against silence.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1798 — FREQUENCY RECEIVED BY EDWARD JENNER. <br>
 \>SCAFFOLDING: IMMUNOLOGICAL AWAKENING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>